CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

-1.1 ‘Association’ means the Chartered Professionals in Human Resources New Brunswick (CPHRNB).
+1.1 Association: The Chartered Professionals in Human Resources New Brunswick (CPHRNB).

-1.3 ‘Member’ refers to any Member in good standing of the CPHRNB.
+1.3 Member: Any Member in good standing of the CPHRNB.

-1.6 ‘Chapter’ refers to an organization of HR professionals, structured according to these bylaws and generally constituted to meet the needs of Human Resource professionals within a specific geographic location within the Province of New Brunswick.
+1.6 Chapter: An organization of HR professionals structured according to these bylaws and generally constituted to meet the needs of Human Resource professionals within a specific geographic location within the Province of New Brunswick.

-1.8 ‘Director’ refers to a member appointed or elected to serve on a Chapter who may or may not be appointed to serve on the Provincial Council.
+1.8 Director: A member appointed or elected to serve on a Chapter who may or may not be appointed to serve on the Provincial Board.

-1.12 ‘Committee’ means a committee properly struck for a defined purpose to meet the needs of the Association and constituted by either a recognized Chapter or the Provincial Council.
+1.13 Committee: A committee properly struck for a defined purpose to meet the needs of the Association and constituted by either a recognized Chapter or the Provincial Board.

-There are five categories of Membership in the CPHRNB:
+There are six categories of Membership in the CPHRNB:

 CPHR Member shall be a human resources professional who has been granted the Chartered Professional in Human Resources (CPHR) designation and continues to meet the requirements for recertification.
 CPHR members shall carry the same rights and privileges as a Regular member including the right to vote at meetings of members and to hold elected office.
 CPHR Members can use the initials CPHR to indicate their professional standing.